aere69/gitguides/branches.md

 Branches are alternative timelines of a project.

-They enable us to create separate contexts where we can try new things, or even work on multiple ideas in paralell.
+Branches enable us to create separate contexts where we can try new things, or even work on multiple ideas in paralell.

 >Changes to one branch do not impact changes to another branch (unles changes are merged!).